-I have written this manual in order to present a training tool for treatment of borderline personality disorder (BPD), especially for those patients who are most challenging to engage in a therapeutic relationship, such as those having substance use disorders.
-The purpose is to delineate an approach that is evidence-based, reliable, time-limited, and relatively easy to learn.
+The purpose of the manual is to delineate an approach that is evidence-based, reliable, time-limited, and relatively easy to learn.
 On the other hand, I am well aware of the dangers of oversimplifying human pathos and imposing a reductionistic and rigid treatment model that disregards individual differences.
 I have therefore attempted to maintain a balance between clarity and complexity and a broad enough framework to accommodate different patient needs and individual therapist styles of interaction.

-In this manual I introduce a treatment paradigm, labeled dynamic deconstructive psychotherapy (DDP).
-The theoretical basis for DDP integrates translational neuroscience with object relations theory and Jacques Derrida's deconstruction philosophy.
-These three frameworks are surprisingly compatible with one another, and each contributes a useful perspective on borderline pathology and treatment.
+The theoretical basis for DDP draws from translational neuroscience, object relations theory and Jacques Derrida's deconstruction philosophy.
+These three frameworks are surprisingly compatible with one another, and each contributes a useful perspective.
 Case vignettes are utilized throughout the manual to illustrate key points.
 Each patient provided consent for use of video recorded material in scientific publications.
 Nevertheless, each vignette has undergone careful editing to disguise any identifying information and maintain confidentiality.

 The manual incorporates both theory and technique to take the reader step by step through key concepts and treatment interventions.
 The first two chapters summarize the treatment model.
 The next two chapters, Establishing the Frame and Stages of Therapy, provide a chronological sequence of treatment, focusing on the major tasks, themes, and interventions that characterize each stage.
 The following three chapters, The Therapeutic Stance, States of Being, and The Deconstructive Experience, focus more in depth on the patient-therapist relationship, including how to promote a therapeutic alliance, reflective functioning, and individuated relatedness, and how to recognize and disrupt emerging enactments.
-The next two chapters, Specific Techniques and Psychotropic Medications, delineate core DDP interventions are organized by the specific neuroaffective deficit that is being targeted for remediation.
-Each section also contains a list of proscribed interventions.
+The next two chapters, Specific Techniques and Psychotropic Medications, delineate core DDP interventions, as well as provide a brief summary of principles of medication management.
+Each section also contains a list of proscribed interventions to provide a clear boundary between adherent and non-adherent interventions.
 These chapters are followed by a discussion of circumstances that sometimes require modification of technique, summarized in three chapters entitled, Psychiatric Comorbidity, Special Situations, and Medical Care.
 The final chapter, Developing a DDP Program, contains guidelines for readers to develop their own training and/or clinical program in DDP and the requirements for achieving certification of competency.

 There is no theoretical explication in the manual of relative contributions of the genetic and developmental factors that lead to this pathology.
-This is because the etiology is still under investigation and speculation regarding origin risks creating a false sense of surety about the disorder that could unfairly label or stigmatize patients and/or family members.
+This is because the etiology of BPD is still under investigation and speculation regarding origin risks creating a false sense of surety about the disorder that could unfairly label or stigmatize patients and/or family members.
 There is evidence supporting both developmental determinants (Battle et al., 2004; Johnson et al., 2006), intergenerational transmission (Weiss et al., 1996), as well as genetic factors (Kendler et al., 2008; Distel et al., 2008; Silverman et al., 1991; Torgersen et al., 2000).
 But their relative contribution likely varies among different individuals with the disorder.